casey/just/README.md

 Environment files are only loaded for the root justfile, and loaded environment variables are available in submodules.
-Settings in submodules that affect enviroment file loading are ignored.
+Settings in submodules that affect environment file loading are ignored.

 Recipes in submodules without the `[no-cd]` attribute run with the working directory set to the directory containing the submodule source file.